microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ## User story

-A bot developer want to set the narration for a message activity.
+A bot developer wants to set the narration for a message activity.
 The activity may or may not have attachments.

 It is required for the following user stories: